beingkartik/moveIt-robot-arm-trajectory/ArmTracking/arm_tracking/scripts/readme.md

 # All the code goes here

-Need to run trajectory_follower.
+Need to run trajectory_follower.py.
 Make sure to make it executable